-Governments, public institutions, and other organizations have taken and are taking certain preventative or protective measures to combat the spread of the COVID-19 pandemic.
-While we are unable to predict the full impact of the COVID-19 pandemic, we are closely monitoring the trends in the COVID-19 pandemic and are continually assessing its current and potential effects on our business.
-For example, as a result of the COVID-19 related restrictions in China, sales in China have decreased and we have experienced delays in the JV obtaining certain necessary regulatory approvals for a Class B device.
+Governments, public institutions, and other organizations have taken and are taking certain preventative or protective measures to combat the spread of COVID-19 and aid in the ongoing recovery from the COVID-19 pandemic.
+While we are unable to predict the full impact of the COVID-19 pandemic, and how long any recovery will take, we are closely monitoring the trends in the COVID-19 pandemic and are continually assessing its current and potential effects on our business.
+For example, as a result of the COVID-19 related restrictions in China, sales in China previously decreased and we have experienced delays in the JV obtaining certain necessary regulatory approvals for a Class B device.
 Sales in China may continue to experience declines if additional COVID-19 related restrictions are initiated in the future.
-In addition, as a result of timing delays caused by the COVID-19 pandemic, we experience disruptions in our sales and revenue cycle as well as declines in deliveries and installations of our products, which has adversely impacted the pace at which our backlog converts to revenue.
+In addition, as a result of timing delays caused by the COVID-19 pandemic, we have experienced disruptions in our sales and revenue cycle as well as declines in deliveries and installations of our products, which has adversely impacted the pace at which our backlog converts to revenue.
+Delays in deliveries and installations as a result of the COVID-19 pandemic and its effects on the global economic environment may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
 These timing delays have been a result of various factors driven by the COVID-19 pandemic, including disruptions in the operations of our customers that have redirected customer resources to the COVID-19 response and away from purchases of capital equipment such as our products, disruptions and restrictions on our ability to travel to customer sites, disruptions in our supply chain, and manufacturing interruptions.